Netflix to start offering video games - Up News Info

 A person familiar with the development told Bloomberg that Netflix intends to offer video games on its streaming platform within next year.
 The platform currently does not plan on charging extra for the new service.

-Netflix share rose by 3.3 per cent after Bloomberg first reported the news on Wednesday.
+Netflix shares rose by 3.3 per cent after Bloomberg first reported the news on Wednesday.

-With kids’ programming, opening an online shop to sell merchandise and tapping on big movie names like Steven Spielberg, the company has been looking for new ways to expand in already saturated markets such as the US and remains ahead of its rival like Disney+ and AT&T’s HBO Max.
+With kids’ programming, opening an online shop to sell merchandise and partnering with big movie names like Steven Spielberg, the company has been looking for new ways to expand in already saturated markets such as the US and remains ahead of its rival like Disney+ and AT&T’s HBO Max.

 Additional reports from the wires